Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 \begin{cor} Under the assumption of Set-up~\ref{set-up:covers}, let $K\subset C$ be a completed algebraic closure of $K$, and $\Spa(A_C, A_C^+)=\Spa(A, A^+)\times_{\Spa(K, \O_K)} \Spa(C, \O_C)$.
 Then the natural morphism

 is an almost isomorphism. \end{cor} \begin{proof} The proof is similar to that of Corollary~\ref{cor:restrict-3} and Corollary~\ref{restrict-2}.
-The only change that we need to make is that the fiber product
+The only change we need to make is that the fiber product

-is a strictly totally disconnected affinoid perfectoid with the $+$-ring \emph{almost} isomorphic to $A_\infty^+\wdh{\otimes}_{\O_K} \O_L$.
-The strictly totally disconnected claim follows from Lemma~\ref{lemma:pro-etale-over-str-tot-disc} and almost computation of the $+$-ring follows from the proof of \cite[Proposition 6.18]{Sch1}. \end{proof}
+is a strictly totally disconnected affinoid perfectoid space with the $+$-ring \emph{almost} isomorphic to $A_\infty^+\wdh{\otimes}_{\O_K} \O_L$.
+The strictly totally disconnected claim follows from \cite[Lemma 7.19]{Sch2} and the almost computation of the $+$-ring follows from the proof of \cite[Proposition 6.18]{Sch1}. \end{proof}

-\subsection{Perfectoid Torsors}
+\subsection{Perfectoid torsors}

-We apply the results of Section~\ref{section:perfectoid-covers} to certain pro-\'etale covers of $\Spa(A, A^+)$ to see that computation of $v$-cohomology sheaves can be often reduced to the computation of certain continuous cohomology groups.
+We apply the results of Section~\ref{section:perfectoid-covers} to certain pro-\'etale covers of $\Spa(A, A^+)$ to see that the computation of $v$-cohomology groups can often be reduced to the computation of certain continuous cohomology groups.
 To make this precise, we need to define the notion of a $G$-torsor under a pro-finite group $G$.

 \begin{defn} A {\it $v$-sheaf $\ud{G}$ associated to a pro-finite group} $G$ is a $v$-sheaf $\ud{G}\colon \rm{Perf}^{\rm{op}} \to \rm{Sets}$ such that $\ud{G}(S)=\rm{Hom}_{\rm{cont}}(|S|, G)$.